gabrielmoris/docker/Readme.md

 6. Run `minikube status` to check if the minikube is runing or `minikube delete` to delete the virtual machine
 7. Run `minikube dashboard` to open a tab with the cubernetes information in the browser

+## Kubernetes Objects

+Can be declared imperatively or declaratively

+### Pod Object

+Runs one or more containers and contain shared resources (volumes).
+They have a cluster-internal IP.
+They loose all the data when they are stopped (like containers)

+### Deployment Object

+Controls one or multiple Pods

 <!-- ## In detail, this course includes the following topics:

     A thorough introduction to Docker, containers and why you might want to use Docker